 The first line is "There goes the siren that warns of the air raid."
 Lead singer Bruce Dickinson had earned the nickname "The Air Raid Siren" for his powerful, never-tiring vocals.
 He is also a licensed pilot, and since leaving the band in 1993, has flown many commercial flights.

-Partially inspired by the 1976 war film of the same name starring Malcolm McDowell and Christopher Plummer.
+The lyric was partially inspired by the 1976 war film of the same name starring Malcolm McDowell and Christopher Plummer.

 The cover for the single was a close-up of Eddie (Iron Maiden's mascot) in a WWII jet.
 The back of the case showed the jet spiraling the ground, up in flames, smoke spewing from it.
 The B-side was "King of Twilight."